jaydm/gcCourseProject/CodeBook.md

 Once they have been extracted, they are then summarized by activity and subject with each of the measurements averaged over those ranges.

-As these are averages of the averages and standard deviations which are unitless - all of these values are also unitless.
+As these are averages of the averages and standard deviations which are unitless - *all of these values are also unitless*.

+Although tidy data frequently strives to remove any extraneous characters from the column names, dots have been put in to make the names more easily readable.
+Also, the labels have been fully expanded to make it more readable to viewers without a specific background in physics/engineering.

 The following are the values extracted from the original data set as well as the original measurement names:

 - activity

+    This is the descriptive name of the activity.
+It is pulled from the activity\_labels.text file by using the y\_xxxxx.txt file as a reference to determine which activity corresponds to the measurement data.

+    There are six different activities: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, and LAYING

 - subject

+    This is the subject number pulled from the subject\_xxxxx.txt file that corresponds to the row in the measurement data.

+    The study is comprised of thirty anonymous subjects so there is only the subject number (from 1 through 30)

 - time.body.acceleration.mean.x

+    This is the average of the original measurement tBodyAcc.mean().X from the source data for each activity/subject combination.

 - time.body.acceleration.mean.y

+    This is the average of the original measurement tBodyAcc.mean().X from the source data for each activity/subject combination.

 - time.body.acceleration.mean.z

+    This is the average of the original measurement tBodyAcc.mean().Z from the source data for each activity/subject combination.

 - time.body.acceleration.standard.deviation.x
 - time.body.acceleration.standard.deviation.y
 - time.body.acceleration.standard.deviation.z
 - time.gravity.acceleration.mean.x